 10. Muang Boran Floating Market

-Muang Boran is part of the attraction that is the Ancient City, an open-air museum that’s designed to replicate the five regions of Thailand.
+Muang Boran is a part of the attraction that is the Ancient City, an open-air museum that’s designed to replicate the five regions of Thailand.
 Each region showcases replicas of famous buildings.
 There’s also an old town, a village and the Muang Boran floating market.
 The museum is a place to see the traditional side of Thailand.
 This floating market in Bangkok opens at 9 am and closes in the evening.

 Bangkok’s floating markets are truly a magnificent creation and one of their kind.
 They not just provide a glimpse of the rare tradition that has been carried out here since years, but also make for a top attraction!
 Since you are so impressed by these unique markets, plan a trip to Bangkok in Thailand now.
 Please note that not all these floating markets are centrally located and you can reach most of them from Bangkok via a boat ride.

 Frequently Asked Questions About Floating Markets In Thailand